 education is that ordinary lay people are in the best position to

 encourage healthy behaviour to each other.

-is the application of a scientific methodology that seeks to
+is the application of a scientific methodology

 prevent or moderate major human dysfunctions before they occur.